Shared Lives is a way to support adults who are unable to live independently.

 - receive training

-If you are interested in becoming a Shared Lives carer please contact one of the service providers:
+If you are interested in becoming a Shared Lives carer please contact our service provider:

 Brighton & Hove Shared Lives